-Sarah’s first career as a media producer and brand strategist launched when she became the teen host of an international Christian TV show in 1993.
-She has since produced and directed more than 150 short films and TV episodes, and managed production teams as creative director, producer, and talent coach.
+Sarah’s media career began as the teen host of an international Christian TV show.
+She has produced and directed more than 150 short films and TV episodes, from city-wide campaigns to global satellite TV networks; and managed production teams as creative director, producer, and talent coach.

-After more than a decade in the non-profit sector, Sarah launched her own branding company to create compelling brand messages.
-Her clients included national medical franchises, non-profit hospital systems, educational organizations, humanitarian foundations, and global satellite TV networks.
+In 2012, Sarah launched her own branding company — creating compelling brand messages and media assets for national medical franchises, non-profit hospital systems, wellness-driven healthcare plans, educational organizations, humanitarian foundations, and global TV networks.

 Also, Sarah has long been an advocate for healthy biblical relationships — featured in 1998 as a guest discussing teen dating on 3ABN’s “Thinking About Home” TV show; and presenting seminars, weeks of prayer, and weekend retreats for women and teens since 2004.
 She has a passion for encouraging women toward whole-soul wellbeing, and moderated a social support network since 2010 which grew to include more than 1500 pastors’ wives internationally.

 Sarah’s advocacy against sex trafficking, modern-day slavery, and the porn industry took root in 2012, when she began volunteering with Florida law enforcement initiatives and local non-profits.